James Farnell

 James Squire Farnell (25 June 1825 – 21 August 1888) was an Australian politician and Premier of New South Wales.
-Farnell was a hard-working legislator who gave much study to the land question and also tried hard for some years to pass a bill for the regulation of contagious diseases.

 Early years

 Farnell was born in St Leonards, New South Wales, son of Thomas Charles Farnell, a brewer, and Mary Ann Farnell, daughter of James Squire, an English Romanichal, who arrived on the First Fleet and may have been Australia's first brewer.
 He was educated at Parramatta.
-At a comparatively early age he began travelling with stock and learnt much about his own colony.
-The California Gold Rush in 1849 led to his visiting America, and he also travelled in New Zealand before finally returning to New South Wales.
+He visited America and New Zealand during the California Gold Rush in 1849.

 Political career

 In 1860, Farnell won the by-election for the Legislative Assembly seat of St Leonards, but was defeated at the next election for the seat of Central Cumberland.
-He was returned at Parramatta in 1864 and held the seat for 10 years.
-He became Secretary for Lands in the first Parkes ministry from May 1872 to February 1875, and for a short period was also Secretary for Mines.
+In 1864 he won the seat of Parramatta, which he held for the next 10 years.
+He was Secretary for Lands between May 1872 and February 1875.
+He also spent time as Secretary for Mines.
 He was defeated for 1874 election for Parramatta, but was returned to parliament election for St Leonards held 11 days later, serving until 1882.

-From December 1876 until October 1877, Farnell was the chairman of committees, but towards the end of that year he organised a "Third Party", in November carried an amendment to the address in reply by two votes, and the Robertson ministry resigned.

 Premier

-Farnell succeeded in forming a ministry and on 18 December 1877 and took office as the first Australian-born Premier, choosing the portfolio of Secretary for Lands.
-In October 1878 he brought in a land bill which was defeated on 5 December.
-Farnell resigned and was succeeded by the third Parkes ministry.
+Farnell became premier on 18 December 1877 and took office as the first Australian-born Premier, choosing the portfolio of Secretary for Lands.
+Farnell resigned in October 1878 and was succeeded by the third Parkes ministry.